lokeshlucky99/Tweet-App/README.md

 # Tweet-App
-This is IIHT tweetapp console app
+This is IIHT tweetapp console app - Component 1 Case study